Diego20Murillo04/Diego20Murillo04/README.md

 - 👋 Hi, I’m Diego Murillo.
-- 👀 I’m interested in software developing and web development.
+- 👀 I’m interested in software and web development.
 - 🌱 I’m currently learning web development and software programming.
 - 💞️ I’m looking to collaborate on everything that can increase my experience.
 - 📫 How to reach me, diego20murillo04@gmail.com